Skip to main content

 The following sequences illustrate the expected order of events in common Sell and Pay scenarios.
 Your system should be prepared to handle webhooks that might arrive out of the typical order due to network conditions or other factors.

-• Description: This is the usual flow for a successful Sell and Pay transaction, starting from the confirmation of a cryptocurrency deposit, followed by the completion of the QR code payment to the merchant.
+• Description: This is the usual flow for a successful Sell and Pay transaction, starting from the receipt of a cryptocurrency deposit, followed by the completion of the QR code payment to the merchant.

-2. Deposit Blocked Flow: SELL_AND_PAY.DEPOSIT_BLOCKEDSELL_AND_PAY.REFUNDED
+2. Deposit Blocked Flow: SELL_AND_PAY.DEPOSIT.BLOCKEDSELL_AND_PAY.DEPOSIT.REFUND_PROCESSING

-3. Transaction Cancellation and Refund Flow: SELL_AND_PAY.DEPOSIT_CONFIRMEDSELL_AND_PAY.REFUNDED
+3. Transaction Cancellation and Refund Flow: SELL_AND_PAY.DEPOSIT.RECEIVEDSELL_AND_PAY.DEPOSIT.REFUND_PROCESSING

 Important Considerations